 - Time with family and friends

 8. Opportunity to build a secondary income with the extra time

 In #7, I categorize the benefit as time available for use outside of work.
-If you’d rather continue working during that new day off, you now have an opportunity to build a secondary income stream or side hustle.
+If you’d rather continue working during that new day off, you now have an opportunity to build a secondary income stream or remote side hustle.

 Remember I mentioned that Nectafy runs on the four-day work week?
 We take Fridays off.
 That extra time has enabled me to start this company, Buildremote.
 In fact, I’m writing this on a Friday.